christianvluu/2.5D-Minecraft/README.md

 # 2.5D-Minecraft

-This is a project I created for 15-112.
-A CS class at Carnegie Mellon University.

 ## Overview:
 Welcome!
 This is a game similar to the real Minecraft!
 But it is drawn Isometrically (2.5D graphics).
 It’s a simplified version of the full game.